tabaddor/av-swe-guide/README.md

 or skim through a section's resource.
 These sections will be continuously updating and improving with new material and resources.

 ### Tutorials :book: :robot: ###
-To work directly with the tutorials make sure you clone the entire repository, do not try to clone an individual tutorial directory.
-Help navigating to the tutorials can be found [here](https://github.com/tabaddor/av-swe-guide#navigating).

 The purpose of the tutorials is to provide hands-on learning working with tools and technologies covered in or related to material in the guide contents.
 For example, though Robot Operating System (ROS) is not explicity covered in a dedicated section, it's a popular middleware used in robotics that's a handy thing to know.

 _Have a suggestion for a tutorial not covered?
 Want to suggest an edit for a current tutorial?_ Submit and issue and pull request!

 ### Community :speech_balloon: ###
 As this community grows, [@tabaddor](https://github.com/tabaddor) will look into creating a community Slack and/or Discord.
 For the time being, all communication will be exclusively on GitHub.

-# Pre-Requisites
+# Pre-Requisites (and resources)
 For those who are computer science students at a university or a software engineer, it is assumed you have basic data structures and algorthms knowledge.
 Regardless, this learning guide is for everyone, so below, I have compiled basic knowledge that is important before embarking on this awesome guide.

 - [ ] [Linear Algebra by MIT OpenCourseware](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/)